Draft & Verify: Lossless Large Language Model Acceleration via Self-Speculative Decoding: Introduction

 \section{Introduction}

 Transformer-based Large Language Models (LLMs), such as GPT-3/4, PaLM, and LLaMA, have been widely adopted in various real-world applications \cite{bommasani2021opportunities,liang2022holistic,brown2020language,min2022rethinking,chan2022data,touvron2023llama}.
-However, their substantial inference costs have raised significant concerns, especially for latency-sensitive scenarios \cite{pope2022efficiently}.
+However, their inference costs have raised significant concerns, especially for latency-sensitive scenarios \cite{pope2022efficiently}.
 The main efficiency bottleneck is the \textit{autoregressive decoding} process.
 This process decodes each output token sequentially, leading to a high number of Transformer calls; furthermore, each Transformer call is typically memory bandwidth-bound, resulting in low computation utility and thus longer wall-clock time \cite{shazeer2019fast}.
 For instance, decoding 128 tokens autoregressively using LLaMA-2-13B on an A100 GPU can take up to 100$\times$ longer than a sequence-level forward pass on the same number of tokens, highlighting the substantial inefficiency inherent in the current decoding process.

 Established model compression techniques such as quantization \cite{han2015deep}, pruning \cite{molchanov2016pruning}, and distillation \cite{hinton2015distilling} have been employed to alleviate these costs.
-While these solutions have proven extremely effective, they usually require changing the model architecture, changing the training-procedure, re-training or fine-tuning the models, and do not maintain identical outputs.
+While these solutions have proven extremely effective, they usually require changing the model architecture, changing the training procedure, re-training or fine-tuning the models, and do not maintain identical outputs.

 In parallel to model compression, \textit{speculative execution} is being explored to accelerate the autoregressive decoding process \cite{leviathan2023fast,chen2023accelerating}.
 These methods train an auxiliary \textbf{draft model} that can quickly generate some draft output tokens.
 Subsequently, the original LLM, referred to as the \textbf{verify model}, then checks the acceptability of these draft tokens with one single forward pass.
 This verification step ensures that the outputs are derived from the original LLM's probability distribution.